FerretDB/FerretDB/website/docs/migration.md

 ### Manual and automated testing with `diff-proxy` mode

-Continuing with the same example above, we can further examine the diff output.
+Continuing with the same example above, we can further examine the diff output while in `diff-proxy` mode.

 1. Run FerretDB in `diff-proxy` mode.
    This can again be achieved by using the `--mode` flag or by setting the `FERRETDB_MODE` environment variable as already shown.